junxit/us-congress-bills-110/metadata.md

 - 2007-05-17 — Introduced in House
 - 2007-05-17 — Introduced in House
 - 2007-05-17 — Referred to the House Committee on the Judiciary.
+- 2007-06-04 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2007-06-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-06-11 — Considered as unfinished business. (consideration: CR H6204-6205)
+- 2007-06-11 — Considered under suspension of the rules. (consideration: CR H6189-6192)
+- 2007-06-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2356.
+- 2007-06-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-11 — Ms. Baldwin moved to suspend the rules and pass the bill.
+- 2007-06-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 448). (text: CR H6189)
+- 2007-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 448).(text: CR H6189)